neebit1234/com3529-2024/README.md

 The exam may feature questions **requiring you to write Java code**.
-This code needs to be **syntactically correct** and may involve writing JUnit tests that call to methods to libraries (e.g., mocking libraries) studied in the module.
+This code needs to be **syntactically correct** and may involve writing JUnit tests that call methods in libraries studied in the module (e.g., mocking libraries).